 With a gross tonnage of 228,081 and a length of 1,184.42 feet, Symphony of the Seas isn’t that much bigger than sister ships Harmony of the Seas, Oasis of the Seas and Allure of the Seas — but it’s much bigger than the mega-ships that you’ll find outside of the Royal Caribbean family.

 The next-biggest ship, ranking fifth in the world, is Costa Smeralda from Costa Cruises, which debuted in 2019 at 185,010 GT, a whopping near 50,000 GT less than Symphony of the Seas.

 Broken down, what does all of that mean for you, the cruiser?

-On Symphony of the Seas, you’ll find 18 decks, nearly 2,800 staterooms and capacity for 6,680 passengers at maximum capacity or 5,518 passengers at double occupancy (alongside more than 2,000 crew members).
+On the ship, you’ll find 18 decks, nearly 2,800 staterooms, and a capacity for 6,680 passengers at maximum capacity or 5,518 passengers at double occupancy (alongside more than 2,000 crew members).
 Royal Caribbean put it all together for a cost of $1.35 billion.